 The requirements of 10 CFR 20.1403 and 10 CFR 20.1404 are briefly summarized in this overview.
-This overview is being included in this Standard Review Plan (SRP) to provide the staff with an understanding of the philosophy and approach used by the Commission in promulgating these provisions of 10 CFR Part 20 Subpart E. Staff should refer to the appropriate sections of the SRP to evaluate license requests for license termination under these provisions.
-In addition, Appendix J contains guidance on seeking public advice on institutional controls which should be used to evaluate a licensee's or responsible parties' program for compliance with 10 CFR 20.1403(d)(1-2) and 10 CFR 20.1404 (a)(4).
+This overview is being included in this NUREG to provide the staff with an understanding of the philosophy and approach used by the Commission in promulgating these provisions of 10 CFR Part 20 Subpart E. Staff should refer to the appropriate sections of this guidance to evaluate license requests for license termination under these provisions.
+In addition, Appendix J contains guidance on seeking public advice on institutional controls which should be used to evaluate a licensee's program for compliance with 10 CFR 20.1403(d)(1-2) and 10 CFR 20.1404 (a)(4).